tanoconsulting/euts/README.md

     git clone --depth 1 https://github.com/tanoconsulting/euts.git teststack

-Note that you can use any other name for the folder where this tool will be installed - but so far it has only been tested running from within the top-level project folder.
+Note that you can use any other name for the folder where this tool will be installed - it can even be outside your project's root directory.

 Note that you might want to check out a specific tag/release of this bundle instead of `main`, to make your CI tests run reliably over time.